Template Haskell tutorial

 Our practical example will be taken (although in a simplified form) from an

-existing library I wrote, called modern-uri
+existing library I wrote, called modern-uri.
+In the library

-we have a function that takes Text
+we have a function that takes Text representing a URI as input and outputs

-Maybe URI
+Maybe URI:

 data URI = URI